-This year the focus of budget negotiations are expected to revolve around how much funding to support our state's most valuable programs, and how much should be spent to continue to pay down the state's debts and protect against a future downturn.
+This year, budget negotiations are expected to revolve around how much funding to support our state's most valuable programs, and how much should be spent to continue to pay down the state's debts and protect against a future downturn.
 Various key public services and supports are still operating at diminished levels due to state cuts made during and after the Great Recession.
 Uncertainty at the federal level could also impact California's budget outlook, particularly in the area of healthcare and social safety net programs.

 More information on the current situation in California can be found in the LAO's CalFacts 2018